FAQ

 The Help files are not downloaded automatically.
 To download an offline PDF copy, click here.

-I pressed Save or Export to save my work, but I can't find the saved file
+I pressed Save As > txt or Save As > JSON to save my work, but I can't find the saved file

 Depending on your browser settings, your work might automatically be saved in your usual Downloads folder.